Environment

 Monitoring includes the following environmental aspects:

-- Hay quality and pastures (sheep and horses)
+• Hay quality and herbivores (sheep and horses)

 Each monitoring aspect has defined measurement parameters and monitoring frequency.
 Data recording aims to identify whether the impact of the companies’ operations exceeds the limits of operating permits or regulations and whether long-term effects on nature or the ecosystem can be identified.